Apollon76/neural_network_framework/README.md

 # How to run

 The easiest way to build, run and develop is by using docker.
+Make sure that docker has enough RAM (8GB recommended).

 ## Unarchive mnist dataset
 ```